 How to Become a Tutor/Mentor

-Ouachita students may apply to join the program as either volunteers or as paid work-study positions (for those eligible for federal work-study or wish to volunteer may apply for these positions during spring semester in order to tutor the following fall semester.
-Applications will be available in the student financial aid office during the spring semester.
+Ouachita students may apply to join the program as either volunteers or as paid work-study positions (for those eligible for federal work-study or wish to volunteer may apply online, for these positions, February 1 – March 31, in order to tutor the following fall semester.
 Interviews are conducted by the coordinator of public school initiatives prior to the end of the spring semester.
 The pay scale for tutor/mentors will be $1.00 above the average work-study position.

 Requirements for Selected Tutor/Mentors